ubdsgroup/mlcourse-ub/source/syllabus.rst

 Assignments (Tentative Schedule)
 ---------------------------------
   * Programming Assignment 1 - This assignment will focus on building linear models for supervised learning.
 This will include implementing a linear regression model for regression, and three classification models, viz., logistic regression, perceptron, and support vector machine (SVM).
   * Programming Assignment 2 - This programming assignment has two parts.
 In the first part, you will implement a Naive Bayes Classifier and test it on a publicly available data set.
 In the second part, you will manipulate the data characteristics to understand how classifiers get impacted by the underlying bias in the training data.
-After completing this assignment, you should be able to understand:

-      * How a Naive Bayes classifier works and how to incorporate prior information into the model?
-      * How bias in the training data could lead to a biased and unfair machine learning model?
-Within this topic you will learn:

-           * How to measure bias (or fairness) of an algorithm with respect to bias-sensitive information?
-           * How to artificially induce bias in the training data and study the impact of the training data bias on the clasification bias.
   * Programming Assignment 3 - In this assignment, your task is to implement a Multilayer Perceptron the neural network and evaluate its performance in classifying handwritten digits.
 You will also use the same network to analyze a more challenging hand-drawn images dataset and compare the performance of the neural network against a deep neural network using the TensorFlow library.

 Course Texts